 to professional services

 and more.
 Now, I want to dive into the topic you may have expected us to cover from the start: monitoring.
 After all, at SolarWinds, we create monitoring software.
-The goal of this post is not to present or sell software, though.
-It’s our intention to help you have conversations with management and stakeholders—no matter the monitoring you use.
+The goal of this post is to help you have conversations with management and stakeholders—no matter the monitoring solution you use.

 There are two major conversations IT pros are generally part of when it comes to monitoring: testing and vetting monitoring solutions to choose which to purchase and configuring monitoring.
 I want to address both as it comes to cost containment.